LxLeChat/PSGalleryModule/README.md

 DllCount    : 230
 ```

-## Example: It accepts the pipeline.
+## You can pass module names from the pipeline.
 'AdsiPS','PSClassutils' | Get-PSGModuleInfo -LatestVersion

 # More infos